linuxserver/docker-kasm/README.md

 Currently Synology systems are not supported due to them blocking CPU scheduling in their Kernel.

+### GPU Support

+During installation an option will be presented to force all Workspace containers to mount in and use a specific GPU.
+This option is meant for non NVIDIA GPUs only, if using an NVIDIA card please use the native support built into Kasm Workspaces and ensure you are running this container with the NVIDIA container runtime.

+### Gamepad support

+In order to properly create virtual Gamepads you will need to mount from your host `/dev/input` and `/run/udev/data`.
+Please see [HERE](https://www.kasmweb.com/docs/develop/guide/gamepad_passthrough.html) for instructions on enabling gamepad support.

+### Persistant profiles

+In order to use persistant profiles in Workspaces you will need to mount in a folder to use from your host to `/profiles`.
+From there when configuring a workspace you can set the `Persistant Profile Path` to IE `/profiles/ubuntu-focal/{username}/`, more infomation can be found [HERE](https://www.kasmweb.com/docs/latest/how_to/persistent_profiles.html).

 ## Usage

 Here are some example snippets to help you get started creating a container.